shieldgenerator7/DnD-Stories/Agranari/Agranari.md

 An hour or so later, a cart was coming up the driveway.
 It was being pulled by a peacock!

 The scary wolf’s head dropped down from the porch.
 “Peacocks!
 There was one near our wolf village once.
 A deer went into the forest to investigate it.
 He never returned.
 A search party was sent in to find him.
 They never returned either.
 I was sent in to find them, all alone.
 I didn’t find them, but I did find statues of them.
 Real-life, full-size, *statues*.”
-The scary wolf chuckled as he pulled his head back up onto the porch.
+The scary wolf chuckled as he pulled his head back up onto the porch, and out view.
+His mocking laughter abruptly ended.

 Zemorsin’s heart raced as he examined his fur pattern to make sure he was blending in.
 He watched in anticipation as the peacock got closer and closer.

-Just when the peacock looked his way, he turned towards the barn, paying him no mind.
+Just when the peacock looked his way, it turned towards the barn, paying him no mind.

 Zemorsin sighed in relief.